yennanliu/CS_basics/doc/faq_spark_hadoop.md

 - A Shuffle refers to an operation where data is `re-partitioned` across a Cluster.
 - `join` and `any operation that ends with ByKey` will trigger a Shuffle.
 - It is a `costly` operation because a lot of data can be sent via the network.

+36. Explain `partition`, and its relation to RDD?
+- `partition -> RDD`
+- A Partition is a logical chunk of your RDD/Dataset
+- Data is split into Partitions so that each Executor can operate on a single part, enabling parallelization.
+- It can be processed by a single Executor core.
+- e.g.: If you have 4 data partitions and you have 4 executor cores, you can process everything in parallel, in a single pass.

+37. Explain spark `cache`?
+- cache internally uses persist API
+- persist sets a specific storage level for a given RDD
+- Spark context tracks persistent RDD
+- When first evaluates, partition will be put into memory by block manager

 ## Ref